 For other social networking sites such as Quora, Twitter, Instagram, etc. here are some measures to take:

 - Check your profile pictures and change them to something that’s benign or professional in case it gets posted anywhere else.

 - Make your Instagram feed private as photos can reveal your location.

-- Set your privacy settings; much like Facebook, almost every social media platform comes with privacy settings.
+- Set your privacy settings; much like Facebook, almost every social networking platform comes with privacy settings.